Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Makes the Enter the Emptiness quest require either of the two prerequisite quests, allowing the Fracture Locator quest to be optional.
 - Indicates how to open the Eldritch Spire for the Raiding the Eldritch Spire quest.
 - Adds information about where Bewitchment Coquina can be obtained and that it is also craftable.
+- Includes information about Applied Energistics 2 Fuzzy Cards in the Export Bus quest, and changes the reward to be a Fuzzy Card.

 ## Texture Transformations: